gbif/dwc-dp/home.md

 3. [**Changes to Darwin Core terms**](#dwc-term-changes): proposals for new terms and changes to existing terms, mainly to clarify semantics and support the above.

-Information about efforts related to the development of the DwC-CM, the DwC-DP Guide, and the DwC-DP Publishing Model can be found in the <a href="docs/dwc_dp_implementation_feature_reports.pdf" target="_blank">Darwin Core Data Package (DwC-DP) Implementation Experience and Feature Report</a>.
 [![Here should be a schematic of the Darwin Core review](images/dwc_review_schematic.png "Darwin Core Review")](images/dwc_review_schematic.png)
 _Figure 1: Overview of the public review that includes the Darwin Core Conceptual Model, the Darwin Core Data Package guide, and proposals for new and changes to existing Darwin Core terms._